jengalas/bwaf-bbw/_emerging-leaders/agility-ambition-authenticity.md

   featured-portrait: []
   header: AGILITY
   image: "/v1643050566/Ebbie_Headshot_ytuxeq.jpg"
-  label: Ebbie Wisecarver
+  label: Speaker
-  title: SVP, Global Head of Design
+  title: Ebbie Wisecarver
-  subtitle: WeWork
+  subtitle: SVP, Global Head of Design, WeWork
   description: How do we navigate obstacles in our careers?
 Do we charge at the fences,
     stumble and fall?
 Or do we imagine that our careers are a different kind of obstacle course, one where many impediments to our fulfillment and success need to be approached